 What are septic tanks?

-Many buildings and homes have on-site wastewater management systems-often referred to as septic tanks- their purpose is to treat sewage at the location, as oppose to transporting the waste through a treatment plant or more complex sewage system.
-They are popular in rural areas but are often found in urban areas also; commonly use to treat sewage from an individual building.
+Many buildings and homes have on-site wastewater management systems-often referred to as septic tanks- their purpose is to treat sewage at the location, as opposed to transporting the waste through a treatment plant or more complex sewage system.
+They are popular in rural areas but are often found in urban areas also; commonly used to treat sewage from an individual building.

 It is imperative to know whether your building is on a septic system, as septic tanks are buried and can be easily forgotten, which can result in sewage backing up into the building, or surfacing near the septic tank.